ilkkapeltola/visitdata/README.md

 }
 ```

-You can also run `visitdata.rawData()` which will return a lot more information
+You can also run `visitData.rawData()` which will return a lot more information